background

 Submitting...

-Suppose we’re building a 3-statement model for Apple (NASDAQ: AAPL) and are currently at the step of entering the company’s historical balance sheet data.
+Suppose we’re tasked with building a 3-statement model for Apple (NASDAQ: AAPL) and are currently preparing the company’s historical balance sheet data.

 Using the screenshot from earlier, we’ll enter Apple’s historical balance sheet into Excel.

-But rather than copying every single data point in the same format as reported by Apple in their public filings, discretionary adjustments that we deem appropriate must be made for modeling purposes.
+However, rather than copying every data point in the same format as reported by Apple in its public filings, we must make discretionary adjustments that we deem appropriate for modeling purposes.

-• Marketable Securities → Cash and Cash Equivalents: For instance, marketable securities are consolidated into the cash and cash equivalents line item because the underlying drivers are identical.
+• Marketable Securities ➝ For instance, marketable securities are consolidated into the cash and cash equivalents line item because the underlying drivers are identical.

-• Short-Term Debt → Long-Term Debt: The short-term portion of Apple’s long-term debt was also consolidated as one line item, since the debt schedule roll-forward is the same.
+• Short-Term Debt ➝ The short-term portion of Apple’s long-term debt is consolidated into one combined line item since the mechanics of the debt schedule roll-forward are the same.

 However, that does not mean all remotely similar line items should be combined, as seen in the case of Apple’s commercial paper.